The Colleen Bawn

 The Colleen Bawn, or The Brides of Garryowen is a melodramatic play written by Irish playwright Dion Boucicault.
 It was first performed at Laura Keene's Theatre, New York, on 27 March 1860 with Laura Keene playing Anne Chute and Boucicault playing Myles na Coppaleen.
 It was most recently performed in Dublin at the Project Arts Centre in July and August 2010 and in Belfast by Bruiser Theatre Company at the Lyric Theatre in April 2018.
 Several film versions have also been made.

 Origins

-While in America, Dion explored the turmoil that was boiling up in the new nation and wrote about it.
+While in America, Boucicault explored the turmoil that was boiling up in the new nation and wrote about it.
 As a result of this, in 1859 he wrote, produced, and acted in a very famous antislavery play called The Octoroon (Rowell 173).
 He and his wife played the leads and, after the first week of runs, only earned about 1500 dollars between the two of them.
-Dion thought this was a bit unfair since he had done the majority of the work for the production and asked for a larger cut for both him and his wife.
+Boucicault thought this was a bit unfair since he had done the majority of the work for the production and asked for a larger cut for both him and his wife.
 Consequently, they both found themselves cut from the show entirely and jobless.